syafino/Checkers-with-C-HTML-little-JS/README.md

 Built with HTML, CSS, JavaScript, and AJAX
-Optimized for desktop browsing with near-instant move execution Focused on a clean user interface and responsive interactions
+Optimized for desktop browsing with near-instant move execution Focused on a clean user interface and responsive interactions While it is way easier to do this with python and JS, the main use of C++ was to challenge my understanding in Object Oriented Programming (OOP)

 ✊🖐✌️ Rock-Paper-Scissors (C++) **https://remy.parkland.edu/~syunalfian1/personal_projects/rockpapersci/**